usds/erap-guidance/pages/promising-practice-guides/eviction-diversion.md

         <p class="era-guidance-maturity-level__action">Flag tenants in imminent danger of eviction</p>
         <p>Practices might include:</p>
         <ul>
-          <li>Ask tenants to attach an eviction notice, if they have one, to their application</li>
+          <li class="era-guidance-maturity-level__grantee">Ask tenants to attach an eviction notice, if they have one, to their application</li>
-          <li>Prioritize processing applicants who receive an eviction or utility shut off notice while waiting for a decision on their application</li>
+          <li class="era-guidance-maturity-level__grantee">Prioritize processing applicants who receive an eviction or utility shut off notice while waiting for a decision on their application</li>
         </ul>
       </div>
     </div>